StackerDEV/5D-Organizer-Windows-10-Patch/README.md

 **Notes:**

-Patcher2 was made by github.com/hdf.
+Patcher2 project was made by github.com/hdf.
+I have only modified and added some code.